Inca Trail Availability & Permits 2026!

 Yes.
 You’ll need to take water for the first morning, but after this, we’ll give you water at every meal.
 The water we provide is clean and safe to consume.

-We recommend you take a bottle you can refill or a Camelbak.
-Plastic bottles aren’t a good idea as they can ruin the route and we believe in sustainable tourism.
+We recommend bringing a refillable bottle or a Camelbak.
+Plastic bottles are not a good idea, as they can leave a trail of pollution, and we believe in sustainable tourism.

 What Is the Food Like on the Trek?